 AEC has contracts with certain customers, including its contract for the LEAP program, where revenue is determined by cost, plus a defined profit margin.
-Revenue earned under these arrangements accounted for approximately 60 percent and 50 percent of AEC revenue for 2016 and 2015, respectively.
+Revenue earned under these arrangements accounted for approximately 41 percent and 53 percent of AEC revenue for the first nine months of 2016 and 2015, respectively.

-In addition, AEC has long-term fixed price contracts.
+In addition, AEC has long-term contracts in which the total contract price is fixed.
 In accounting for those contracts, we estimate the profit margin expected at the completion of the contract and recognize a pro-rata share of that profit during the course of the contract using a cost-to-cost or units of delivery approach.
 Changes in estimated contract profitability will affect revenue and gross profit when the change occurs, which could have a significant favorable or unfavorable effect on revenue and gross profit in any reporting period.
-Changes in contract estimates increased gross profit \$0.4 million in the first three months of 2016, and had minimal impact on gross profit in the same period of 2015.
+As noted above, we recorded a charge of \$14.0 million in the second quarter of 2015 for revisions to estimated costs of our BR 725 contract.
+Excluding that charge, changes in contract estimates decreased gross profit \$1.2 million in the first nine months of 2016, and by \$0.3 million in the same period of 2015.